-- 22. (1) The County Executive Committee member at the time being responsible for health shall make such regulations as may be necessary for the implementation of this Act. - (2) Subject to the provisions of this Act, the County Executive Committee member may make regulations: - (a) any matter which is required or permitted by this Act to be prescribed by regulations; - (b) the inter-sectional implementation of this Act; - (c) any other matter which is necessary or expedient in order to achieve or promote the objects of this Act; - 3) The County Executive Committee member, in consultation with all relevant stakeholders within Nakuru County shall make regulations: - a) To promote best practices on safe motherhood; - b) To facilitate the provision of affordable maternal and neonatal care in all health institutions. - c) Establish a health information and financing system for maternal, newborn and child health services - d) Provide the necessary physical infrastructure, medical equipment, medicines and ambulances and commodities

-- e) To facilitate operational research - f) Establish a minimum package of care for MNCH services and ensure adherence by all MNCH service providers - g) Promote adherence to provision of respectful maternity care and other patient rights - h) Ensure that all maternal and perinatal deaths are audited at both facility and community level and quality improvement interventions identified from the audits implemented to prevent more deaths from preventable causes; - i) Regulation, training and facilitation of community health workers in line with the Republic of Kenya Community Health Workers' Training Guide and the Strategy for Community Health 2014-2019.
+- 22. (1) The County Executive Committee Member at the time being responsible for health shall make such regulations as may be necessary for the implementation of this Act. - (2) Subject to the provisions of this Act, the County Executive Committee member may make regulations- - (a) On any matter which is required or permitted by this Act to be prescribed by regulations; - (b) the inter-sectional implementation of this Act; - (c) any other matter which is necessary or expedient in order to achieve or promote the objects of this Act; - (3) The County Executive Committee member, in consultation with all relevant stakeholders within Taita Taveta County shall make regulations- - (a) to promote best practices on safe motherhood; - (b) to facilitate the provision of affordable maternal and neonatal care in all health institutions. - (c) establish a health information and financing system for maternal, newborn and child health services - (d) to provide the necessary physical infrastructure, medical equipment, medicines and ambulances and commodities - (e) to facilitate operational research - (f) to establish a minimum package of care for MNCH services and ensure adherence by all MNCH service providers - (g) to promote adherence to provision of respectful maternity care and other patient rights - (h) to ensure that all maternal and prenatal deaths are audited at both facility and community level and quality improvement interventions identified from the audits implemented to prevent more deaths from preventable causes; and - (i) to regulate, training and facilitation of community health workers in line with the Republic of Kenya Community Health Workers' Training Guide and the Strategy for Community Health 2014-2019.

-Savings for other 23. laws
+Savings for other laws

-23. Save as otherwise expressly provided in this Bill, nothing in this Bill shall be deemed to derogate from the provisions of any other written law which relate to matters of maternal new born and child health.
+23. Save as otherwise expressly provided in this Act, nothing in this Act shall be deemed to derogate from the provisions of any other written law which relate to matters of maternal new born and child health.